 The research sought to make sense of this 'blue on blue' accident from a timeline and action/reaction point of view.
 The research did not seek to attribute blame, just establish facts and draw conclusions.
 It is hoped that knowing the full details might assist some veterans have closure.

 The project sought to discover the complete facts in a non-judgemental way and to publish this for the benefit of all veterans.
 It should be a healing experience that gives back to all individuals the respect and mana they deserve for the way in which they willingly placed their lives in harmís way in support of a common and legal cause.
 The project is part of the wider move that at this time seeks to redress the sordid manner in which veterans were treated due to their service.
 It is therefore dedicated to all who suffer physically or emotionally as a result of the accident. [see this review of the research from a fellow veteran]

 Otherwise Located.
-These two soldiers were absent from 3Pl on other tasks:
+These three soldiers were absent from 3Pl on other tasks:

 Now Deceased.
 These veterans were deceased when research started: